 Of course, I decided to use them as well.

 Oil Pastels are great because you can really blend them well and they are bright colors.
 The best part is that oil pastels resist watercolors so you can easily watercolor on top of them to add color and depth to any white space.

-That’s just the few simple supplies that I use everyday to draw and illustrate in my bible journal.
+That’s just a few simple supplies that I use every day to draw and illustrate in my bible journal.